xfregene/alx-system_engineering-devops/0x00-shell_basics/README.md

 5 - Listfilesdigitonly displays current directory content with user and group ID.
 6 - firstdirectory creates a directory in the /tmp directory.
 7 - Move that file moves the file betty to /tmp/my_first_directory.
-8 - Firstdelet deletes the file betty.
+8 - Firstdelete deletes the file betty.
 9 - Firstdirdeletion deletes my_first_directory in /tmp.
 10 - Back changes the working directory to the previous one.
 11 - Lists lists all files.